Skip to content

 How do I get my HVAC license in NC?

-The process of getting your HVAC or refrigeration license in NC typically takes around 3-5 years.
-However, it can be longer depending on whether you want to be a technician or contractor.
+Getting your HVAC or refrigeration license in NC typically takes 3-5 years.
+However, it can be longer depending on whether you want to be a technician or a contractor.

 To get your HVAC or refrigeration license in North Carolina, you need to follow these steps: